-Example 1: Loss of a Single Industrial Load
+Example 1: Single Large Load Change (positive or negative) Loss of a Single Industrial Load

-Issue Identification - in response to PJM's annual solicitation for information regarding large load shifts, a member EDC notified PJM that it was losing a large industrial load, which was a plant scheduled to shut down in a few months (and prior to the release of the next load forecast)
+Issue Identification - EDC and/or LSE notifies PJM that a large industrial load is to increase/ decrease load in response to PJM's annual solicitation for information regarding large load shifts, a member EDC notified PJM that it was losing a large industrial load, which was a plant scheduled to shut down in a few months (and prior to the release of the next load forecast)

-Issue Verification - PJM reviewed the EDC's request and through conference calls, e-mail exchanges, an EDC-provided case statement, and PJM independent investigation it was determined that:
+Issue Verification - PJM reviews request and specifically verifies: PJM reviewed the EDC's request and through conference calls, e-mail exchanges, an EDC-provided case statement, and PJM independent investigation it was determined that:

-- The plant closing was widely reported in local media as well as by a press release from the end-use customer; - The EDC had adjusted its own financial and planning forecasts to reflect a closure at the plant; - The affected load was confined to one site/customer account. - The customer's peak load was approximately 500 MW.
+• The industrial load change is widely reported in local media.
+A proof of requested load change validity is provided when a single load change is commercially sensitive; The plant closing was widely reported in local media as well as by a press release from the end-use customer;

+- The EDC and/or LSE has or will adjust its own financial and planning forecasts to reflect the load change at the plant; The EDC had adjusted its own financial and planning forecasts to reflect a closure at the plant; - The affected load is confined to one site/customer account.
+The affected load was confined to one site/customer account. - PJM consults with economic forecast supplier to determine if the load change is reflected in their economic forecast.
+The customer's peak load was approximately 500 MW.